About the Engagement Forum

 “ We see the enormous potential and opportunities that carbon markets can present for Indigenous Peoples.
 There has to be integrity for the carbon markets to benefit the community. ”

-— Kanyinke Sena, Indigenous People and local communities representative, ICVCM Governing Board
+— Kanyinke Sena, Indigenous People and local communities member, ICVCM Governing Board

 VCM Engagement Forum Contact Form